A Journey of Colour: Marrakech, Morocco

 Must eat: Comptoir Marrakech ($$).
 This was one of the best food experiences of my life!
 Not only was the decor and atmosphere incredibly magical the food was Michelin Star quality.
 Stick around till 10pm as this is when the belly dancers and candelabra ladies start to perform and take over this restaurant.

-Travel: If you are travelling alone or even with a small group of women its best to hire a guide as the winding alleys of the Medina are confusing and can be dangerous at night.
+Travel: If you are traveling alone or even with a small group of women its best to hire a guide as the winding alleys of the Medina are confusing and can be dangerous at night.